CERVICAL SPONDYLOSIS

 Diagnosis

-The physician or a physiotherapist will execute careful physical examination of the neck and shoulder, and the extremities (upper and lower).
-Bending the head forward and to each side will press gently on the neck and shoulder, the doctor will look for redness, tenderness, and swelling to investigate any injury.
+The physician or a physiotherapist will execute careful physical examination of the neck and shoulder, and the extremities (upper and lower) to determine if one has Cervical Sponylosis.
+Additionally, bending the head forward and to each side will press gently on the neck and shoulder, the doctor will look for redness, tenderness, and swelling to investigate any injury.

 Loss of coordination or lack of control indicates damage to nerve roots or to the spinal cord itself.
 The following modalities are considered for the diagnosis.